sudoxreboot/sleepd/CONTRIBUTING.md

-# Contributing to SAAS - Sleep As Android Status
+# Contributing to sleepd - Sleep As Android Status

 Thanks for helping improve the project!